In Time: Production

 Before the film was titled In Time, the names Now and I'm.mortal were used.
-On July 12, 2010, it was reported that Amanda Seyfried had been offered a lead role.
-On July 27, 2010, it was confirmed that Justin Timberlake had been offered a lead role.
+In July 2010, both Amanda Seyfried and Justin Timberlake had been offered the lead roles, officially signing on at the end of the month.
 On August 9, 2010, Cillian Murphy was confirmed to have joined the cast.

 The first photos from the set were revealed on October 28, 2010.
 20th Century Fox and New Regency distributed the film, and Marc Abraham and Eric Newman's Strike Entertainment produced it.

 In an interview with Kristopher Tapley of In Contention, Roger Deakins stated that he would be shooting the film in digital, which makes this the first film to be shot in digital by the veteran cinematographer.

 The use of retrofuturism is one of many elements that the film shares with Niccol's earlier work, Gattaca; Niccol himself referred to it as "the bastard child of Gattaca".

 Copyright lawsuit

-On September 15, 2011, a lawsuit was filed against the film by attorneys acting on behalf of Harlan Ellison, author of "Repent, Harlequin!'
+On September 15, 2011, a lawsuit was filed against the film by attorneys acting on behalf of science fiction author Harlan Ellison, author of the short story "Repent, Harlequin!'
 Said the Ticktockman".
-The suit, naming New Regency, director Andrew Niccol and a number of anonymous John Does, appears to base its claim on the similarity that both the completed film and Ellison's story concern a dystopian future in which people have a set amount of time to live which can be revoked, given certain pertaining circumstances by a recognized authority known as a Timekeeper.
-Initially, the suit demanded an injunction against the film's release; however, Ellison later altered his suit to instead ask for screen credit before ultimately dropping the suit, with both sides releasing the following joint statement: "After seeing the film In Time, Harlan Ellison decided to voluntarily dismiss the Action.
+The suit, naming New Regency, director Andrew Niccol and a number of anonymous John Does, appears to have based its claim on the similarity that both the completed film and Ellison's story concern a dystopian future in which people have a set amount of time to live which can be revoked, given certain pertaining circumstances by a recognized authority known as a Timekeeper.
+The suit initially demanded an injunction against the film's release but Ellison later altered it to instead ask for screen credit.
+He ultimately dropped the suit, with both sides releasing the following joint statement: "After seeing the film In Time, Harlan Ellison decided to voluntarily dismiss the Action.
 No payment or screen credit was promised or given to Harlan Ellison.
 The parties wish each other well, and have no further comment on the matter."